Latest Stories

 MARCH 24, 2019 BLOG

 White Supremacy in Christchurch Preventing crime and terrorism is an imprecise science.
 Perhaps it could be better described as an art because there isn’t a direct correlation between the preventative measures and the outcomes.
-A society can do a really good job at preparing for attacks of the sort we saw in Christchurch and […]
+A society can do a really good job at preparing for attacks of the sort we saw in Christchurch and ultimately […]

 Left-handed Writing in Forensic Handwriting Analysis